All Episodes

 They really believe, some of them, some of the more powerful elements of the institutional left in this country, they really believe that this is a question of saving the planet.

-And therefore those who stand up in the vanguard of these efforts, they are to be lionized.
+And therefore, those who stand up in the vanguard of these efforts, they are to be lionized.

 They are the brave ones.

-They are the best and the brightest that America has to offer because they change from certain light bulbs and they drive certain kinds of cars, and they want their carbon footprint to be neutral, as they say.
+They are the best and the brightest that America has to offer because they change from certain light bulbs and they drive certain kinds of cars.

-Well, what's interesting about all this is that even without all of the hysteria around this, and it is a hysterical issue for the left, it's actually hysterical in both senses.
+Well, what's interesting about all this is that even without all of the hysteria around this, and it is a hysterical issue for the left.

-There's hysteria, and it's hysterical as in funny.
+There's hysteria and it's hysterical asn't funny.

 Carbon emissions are already going down.

-If you look at a trend historically, we are switching from what would be considered very dirty fuels, and I mean even pre-industrial era, we went from burning wood to burning whale oil to burning uh coal, and then we had uh mostly oil, and now we're going to natural gas.
+We went from burning wood to burning whale oil to burning coal and then we had mostly oil and now we're going to natural gas.

-And this process, based upon market responses to what's efficient and what does a good job and what the market will bear, that's already meaning that we are naturally decarbonizing in terms of the fossil fuels that we use.
+And this process based upon market responses to what's efficient and what does a good job and what the market will bear, that's already meaning that we are naturally decarbonizing in terms of the fossil fuels that we use.

 We are heading towards.